-Class Participation

-includes improvisational exercises, attitude, attendance (punctuality and lateness), engagement with the work at hand, growth/regression, comprehension and application of

-theories and techniques, class discussion, insight into one's progress and process and a commitment to challenge oneself, try new things, and take risks.
-Disciplined attitude to the work; participation in class discussion and exercises; ability to critically watch others and understand what habits or choices may be at work.
+includes improvisational exercises, attitude, attendance (punctuality and lateness), engagement with the work at hand, growth/regression, comprehension and application of theories and techniques, class discussion, insight into one's progress and process and a commitment to challenge oneself, try new things, and take risks.
+Also included are a disciplined attitude to the work, participation in class discussion and exercises, and the ability to critically watch others and understand which habits or choices may be at work.
+0/

-Demonstration Talk (September 22, 24 & 26, 2014)
+Interpretive Reading (October 15, 17) /0 0 /

+Storytelling (November 19, 21) /0

-Fall Total50%
+Fall Total %

 Winter Term:

-Class Participation
+Class Participation10

+Rewriting Shakespeare Sonnet/Monologue (January 7) ail

+Off-Book for Shakespeare Sonnet/Monologue (January 23) ail

-Sonnet/Monologue (February 9, 11, 13, 2015)
+Sonnet/Monologue (February 11, 13)20 %

+Three-Point Speech (March 18, 20, 25, 27)20 %

-Winter Total50%
+Winter Total50 0/

+viliter rotal50' /0

-COURSE TOTAL
+COURSE TOTAL100 %